Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

 \subsubsection{How do these resources fit into teaching Ethics in Mathematics?}

 Teaching Ethics in Mathematics is rather challenging, and probably a very new concept and endeavour for most academic mathematicians.

 For a quick introduction to Ethics in Mathematics and why is is worth considering, you can consult Ernest\footnote{P. Ernest (2020).
-The ethics of mathematical practice. \textit{Handbook of the history and philosophy of mathematical practice}, Springer, pp. 1--38. \href{https://doi.org/10.1007/978-3-030-19071-2_9-1 }{https://doi.org/10.1007/978-3-030-19071-2 \_9-1 }} and Chiodo and Clifton\footnote{M. Chiodo \& T. Clifton (2019).
-The importance of ethics in mathematics. \textit{European Mathematical Society Magazine} 114.}.
+The ethics of mathematical practice. \textit{Handbook of the history and philosophy of mathematical practice}, Springer, pp. 1--38. \href{https://doi.org/10.1007/978-3-030-19071-2_9-1}{https://doi.org/10.1007/978-3-030-19071-2\_9-1}} and Chiodo and Clifton\footnote{M. Chiodo \& T. Clifton (2019).
+The importance of ethics in mathematics. \textit{European Mathematical Society Magazine} 114.\href{https://ems.press/journals/mag/articles/16606}{https://ems.press/journals/mag/articles/16606}}.
 The discussion paper by Chiodo and Vyas\footnote{M. Chiodo \& R. Vyas (2019).
-The role of ethics in a mathematical education. \textit{Ethics in Mathematics Discussion Papers}} contains further information about why it might be necessary to teach ethics to undergraduate mathematicians.
-We also want to refer to the special issue on \textit{Ethics in Mathematics} of the Journal of Humanistic Mathematics\footnote{Ethics in Mathematics, special issue of \textit{Journal of Humanistic Mathematics}, volume 12, issue 2 (2022). \href{https://scholarship.claremont.edu/jhm/vol12/iss2/}{https://scholarship.claremont.edu/jhm/vol12/iss2/}} and the PRIMUS special issue on \textit{Mathematics for Social Justice}\footnote{Mathematics for Social Justice, special issue of \textit{Problems, Resources, and Issues in Mathematics Undergraduate Studies }, volume 29, issue 3--4 (2019). \href{https://www.tandfonline.com/toc/upri20/29/3-4}{https://www.tandfonline.com/toc/upri20/29/3-4}}, both of which contain further information on the subject matter.
+The role of ethics in a mathematical education. \textit{Ethics in Mathematics Discussion Papers} \href{https://www.ethics-in-mathematics.com/pub}{https://www.ethics-in-mathematics.com/pub}} contains further information about why it might be necessary to teach ethics to undergraduate mathematicians.
+We also want to refer to the special issue on \textit{Ethics in Mathematics} of the Journal of Humanistic Mathematics\footnote{Ethics in Mathematics, special issue of \textit{Journal of Humanistic Mathematics}, volume 12, issue 2 (2022). \href{https://scholarship.claremont.edu/jhm/vol12/iss2}{https://scholarship.claremont.edu/jhm/vol12/iss2}} and the PRIMUS special issue on \textit{Mathematics for Social Justice}\footnote{Mathematics for Social Justice, special issue of \textit{Problems, Resources, and Issues in Mathematics Undergraduate Studies}, volume 29, issue 3--4 (2019). \href{https://www.tandfonline.com/toc/upri20/29/3-4}{https://www.tandfonline.com/toc/upri20/29/3-4}}, both of which contain further information on the subject matter.